Keith Cooper

 Biography

-Keith Cooper has been teaching at PLU since 1984.
+Keith Cooper began teaching at PLU in 1984.
 His graduate degrees in philosophy are from the University of Wisconsin-Madison; he also has a master’s degree in theology.
 His main areas of interest are the philosophy of religion and the philosophy of science, especially the question of methodological parallels between metaphysical inquiry and scientific theorizing (e.g., abductive reasoning).
-Favorite courses, in addition to those areas, include Formal Logic and The Examined Life.
-He has served as department chair and as dean of the Division of Humanities, as well as on many university committees.
+Favorite courses, in addition to those areas, included Formal Logic and The Examined Life.
+He served as both the department chair and as the dean of the Division of Humanities, as well as on many university committees.